ioai-writeup/ioai-writeup.github.io/README.md

 7. Commit the changes
 8. Open a pull request (the button should be visible under the "Contributing" menu of your fork's GitHub page)
 9. 🎉🎉🎉

+### Some other info
+The local development instructions were only tested on a Windows machine.
+If you have any issues please open an Issue via GitHub or send a message in the IOAI Official Discord.